morris/vanilla-todo/README.md

 - Stylesheets are a bit verbose.
 SCSS would help here.
 - Simple components require quite some boilerplate code.
+- Writing HTML templates as an array of lines is ugly (and sub-optimal).
 - ES5 is generally a lot more verbose than ES6.
   - Especially arrow functions, template literals, and async/await would make the code more readable.